Ridgid 18V Cordless Air Compressor Review

 Get It at Home Depot

 Air compressors can be found in just about any size you want.
-Until now, they all required to be plugged into a receptacle, hardwired, or driven by a combustion engine (gas or diesel).
-These times are a changin’.
+Until now, they all required being plugged into a receptacle, hardwired, or driven by a combustion engine (gas or diesel).
+These times are a-changin’.
 The Ridgid 18V cordless air compressor sets a first for the industry, providing compressed air by means of an 18V battery, or two.
 The 18V Ridgid model R0230 includes brushless motor technology, providing the runtime and power to run pneumatic nailers.

 Ridgid 18V Cordless Air Compressor Features